okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/classic-engine/index.md

 ---
-title: Classic Engine APIs
+title: Classic Engine Content
 meta:
   - name: description
     content: Learn how the Okta API works for Classic Engine.
 ---

-# Classic Engine APIs
+# Classic Engine Content

 You can only use these APIs with Classic Engine: